 ATTEND THE EDUCATIONAL SESSIONS OF WORLD OF CONCRETE EUROPE

-From 19 to 24 April 2021, a series of fifteen presentations and practical workshops on the subject of concrete will be held as part of World of Concrete Europe, “Connecting the concrete sector”.
+From 23 to 28 April 2018, a series of fifteen presentations and practical workshops on the subject of concrete were held as part of World of Concrete Europe, “Connecting the concrete sector”.

-Well-known speakers and specialists will address subjects relating to concrete.
+Well-known speakers and specialists addressed subjects relating to concrete.

 Overall theme of the Forum